UKPLab/CARE/docs/source/for_developers/backend/database.rst

 .. note::

    By comparing the current value (`instance.deleted`) to the previous one (`instance._previousDataValues.deleted`), you ensure the logic only runs when the value actually changes.

+Updates triggered by hooks can also be propagated to subscribed frontend components.
+For details, see :doc:`Data Transfer <data_transfer>`.

 Handling `individualHooks`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~